wtavi00/Retail-payment-system/README.md

 - If the entered amount is not a number, it logs "Invalid amount" and raises an error.
 - If an invalid currency is entered, it logs "Invalid currency" and raises an error.
 - If an incorrect date format is entered, it logs "Invalid date" and raises an error.

+## License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

+## Author
+Avijit Tarafder

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request with your changes.

+## Issues
+If you encounter any issues, feel free to open an issue in the GitHub repository.